During your research

 Absences, suspensions and extensions of your research

-If you are unable to study or believe your progress is being significantly disrupted then you must let your school know immediately.
+If you are unable to study or believe your progress is being significantly disrupted then you must let your Graduate School know immediately.